weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

 ## How to use

-* If the Cohere API key is not set in the `text2vec-cohere` module, you can set the API key on query time by adding the following to the HTTP header: `X-Cohere-Api-Key: <cohere-api-key>`.
+* If the Cohere API key is not set in the `text2vec-cohere` module, you can set the API key at query time by adding the following to the HTTP header: `X-Cohere-Api-Key: <cohere-api-key>`.
 * Using this module will enable GraphQL vector search parameters in Weaviate.
 They can be found [here](../../api/graphql/vector-search-parameters.md#neartext).

 ### Example